SANKARAMDAS/search-by-image/README.md

   This search mode is preferred for sites which do not allow the direct linking of images, such as private sites.
 - **Capture**: search with a captured area of the page.
 - **Browse**: search with an image from your device.
-Pasting images from the clipboard is also supported.
+Pasting images. from the clipboard is also supported.
 - **URL**: search with an image URL.